Predicting Corporate Risk by Jointly Modeling Company Networks and Dialogues in Earnings Conference Calls: Experiments

+where $M$ is the number of samples.
+For robustness, we also use the $R^2$ metric to measure the performance improvement over the simplest baseline $v_{past}$:

-We use the Adam optimizer to optimize models \cite{kingma2014adam}.
-The hyperparameters of TVGNN are tuned on the validation mean square error (MSE) to get: learning rate is 5e-4, weight decay is 1e-7, hidden state is 64, number of layers of dialogue encoder is 2, number of attention heads of dialogue encoder is 8, number of layers of company network is 3, and number of attention head of company network encoder is 1.
-For the baselines, we use the hyperparameters from the proposing paper.
-Training is stopped if the model's MSE on the validation set does not decrease in 10 epochs.
+We use the Adam optimizer for training models \citep{kingma2014adam}, and tune the hyperparameters of our TVGNN model on the validation set using the MSE metric.
+The tuned hyperparameters are as follows: the learning rate is 5e-4, the weight decay is 1e-7, the hidden state is 64, the number of layers of dialogue encoder is 2, the number of attention heads of dialogue encoder is 8, the number of layers of company network is 3, and the number of attention head of company network encoder is 1.
+We use the default hyperparameters for all baselines as in their original papers and stop the training if the MSE score on the validation set does not decrease in 10 epochs.